peterhry/peterhrynkow.com/_drafts/2019-07-13-why-frameworks.md

 ## Frameworks and libraries provide battle-tested solutions to common problems

-Server-side rendering, code splitting, client-side routing — these are solved problems.
-If your team is spending time on these problems then

-By using off-the-shelf solutions, your team can focus on delivering valuable features instead of wasting time reinventing the wheel.
+Server-side rendering, templating, routing — these aren’t easy problems to solve but they aren’t new either.
+Smart people have spent thousands of hours working on these problems.
+The frameworks and libraries they developed as a result, have been tested for performance, security, cross-browser compatibility, and accessibility.
+And guess what?
+They’re free!
+So why not take advantage of that?
+By using a framework or library, your team can focus on delivering valuable features instead of wasting time reinventing the wheel.

 ## Frameworks guide best-practices for security